 - Turn the vial upside down and hold it up in the air.
 Keep the needle tip in the medicine.

-Pull back the plunger to the line on your syringe for your dose.
+- Pull back the plunger to the line on your syringe for your dose.
 For example, if you need 1 cc of medicine, pull the plunger to the line marked 1 cc on the syringe.
-Note that some bottles may say ml.
-Cc and mL are the same amount of medicine.
+Note that some bottles of medicine may say mL.
+One cc of medicine is the same amount as one mL of medicine.

 - Remove the syringe from the vial and keep the needle clean.